The Geodesic Diameter of Polygonal Domains: Computing the Geodesic Diameter

-Also, we can use an alternative two-point query data structure whose performance is sensitive to the number $h$ of holes~\cite{cm-tpespqp-99}: after $O(n^5)$ preprocessing time using $O(n^5)$ storage, two-point queries can be answered in $O(\log n +h)$ time.\footnote{If $h$ is relatively small, one could use the structure of Guo, Maheshwari and Sack~\cite{gms-spqpd-08} which answers a two-point query in $O(h \log n)$ time after $O(n^2\log n)$ preprocessing time using $O(n^2)$ storage, or another structure by Chiang and Mitchell~\cite{cm-tpespqp-99} that supports a two-point query in $O(h\log n)$ time, spending $O(n+h^5)$ preprocessing time and storage.} Using this alternative structure, the total running time of our algorithm becomes $O(n^7 (\log n + h))$.
-Note that this method outperforms the previous one when $h= O(n^\frac{8}{11})$.
+Also, we can use an alternative two-point query data structure whose performance is sensitive to the number $h$ of holes~\cite{cm-tpespqp-99}: after $O(n^5)$ preprocessing time using $O(n^5)$ storage, two-point queries can be answered in $O(\log n +h)$ time.\footnote{ If $h$ is relatively small, one could use the structure of Guo, Maheshwari and Sack~\cite{gms-spqpd-08} which answers a two-point query in $O(h \log n)$ time after $O(n^2\log n)$ preprocessing time using $O(n^2)$ storage, or another structure by Chiang and Mitchell~\cite{cm-tpespqp-99} that supports a two-point query in $O(h\log n)$ time, spending $O(n+h^5)$ preprocessing time and storage.} Using this alternative structure, the total running time of our algorithm amounts to $O(n^7 (\log n + h))$.
+Note that this method gives a better bound than the previous one when $h= O(n^\frac{8}{11})$.

 The other cases can be handled analogously with strictly better time bound.
-For Case \textbf{(BI)}, we handle only the case of $|\Pi(s^*, t^*)|= 4$ with $|V_{t^*}| = 3$ or $4$.
+For Case \textbf{(B-I)}, by Theorem~\ref{theorem:charact}, we have $|\Vpair(s^*, t^*)| \geq 4$ and thus there are at least four distinct pairs $(u_i, v_i)$ of corners with $\plf_{u_i,v_i}(s^*, t^*) = \dist(s^*, t^*)$.
+Here, we handle only the case of $|V_{t^*}| = 3$ or $4$.
 For the subcase with $|V_{t^*}|= 4$, we choose any four corners from $V$ as $v_1, \ldots, v_4$ as a candidate for $V_{t^*}$ and overlay their shortest path maps $\SPM(v_i)$.
 The overlay, together with $V$, decomposes $\bd\Poly$ into $O(n)$ intervals.
-Then, each such interval determines $u_1,\ldots, u_4$ as above, and the side $e_s \in E$ on which $s^*$ should lie.
-Now, we have a system of four equations on four variables: three from the corresponding path-length functions $\plf_{u_i,v_i}$ which should be equalized at $(s^*,t^*)$ and the fourth from the supporting line of $e_s$.
-Solving the system, we get a constant number of candidate maximal pairs, again by Theorem~\ref{theorem:charact} and its proof.
+Each such interval determines $u_1,\ldots, u_4$ as above, and the side $e_s \in E$ on which $s^*$ should lie.
+Now, we have a system of four equations on four variables: three from the corresponding path-length functions $\plf_{u_i,v_i}$ with $1 \leq i \leq 4$ which should be equalized at $(s^*,t^*)$, and the fourth from the supporting line of $e_s$.
+Solving the system, we get a constant number of candidate maximal pairs, again by Theorem~\ref{theorem:charact}.
 In total, we obtain $O(n^5)$ candidate pairs.
 The other subcase with $|V_{t^*}| = 3$ can be handled similarly, resulting in $O(n^4)$ candidate pairs.
 As above, we can exploit two different structures for two-point queries.
-Consequently, we can handle Case \textbf{(BI)} in $O(n^{5+\frac{10}{11}+\epsilon})$ or $O(n^5 (\log n + h))$ time.
+Consequently, we can handle Case \textbf{(B-I)} in $O(n^{5+\frac{10}{11}+\epsilon})$ or $O(n^5 (\log n + h))$ time.